multiverse-os/oht/README.md

 Active peers may optionally serve standard API defined by the protocol or configuration.
 For example, a simple REST API could be used to serve the DHT.
 Several requests can be made, checked for correctness and verified.

 It may be possible to use a decentralized API to provide checksums for a Firefox plugin for javascript files served by a decentralized web UI.
 Using this a user could interact with the decentralized application without needing to run the full client, just TBB.

-## Progress
-oht is under active development, currently only the necessary tor binaries for Linux and OSX are supplied.
-The code is being written to support Linux, OSX and Windows.

-P2p communication is currently onion routed using Tor onion services similar to ricochet.
-Currently peer communications are handled through websockets.
-Basic optional account system exist using ecdsa keypairs. oht builds out configuration files in a correct structure and in appropriate locations.
-A basic console UI is currently the primary client.
-Additionaly a basic client web interface onion service exists and can be accessed through TBB.

-The basic DHT functionality is still not yet implemented.
-Before the DHT can be started the peer communication needs to be moved to Nanomsg "scalable protocols" using protobuf.
-Ecdsa keys for authentication and encryption of messages.
-The existing websockets allow for direct connections an oht network with javascript which has been useful during development.

 ### Core Features
 The core features of oht are varrying stages of completion.